 A successful trace captures the calling party's phone number and — if the phone number is serviced by CenturyLink — the name and address as well.
 The phone number, name and address (if available) are turned over to the CenturyLink Call Identification Center.

 For legal and privacy reasons, we aren't able to share the caller's personal details with you.
-We can only release this information if we receive a subpoena, court order or — in some cases — a call from a law enforcement agency.
+We can only release this information if we receive a subpoena, court order, or a request from a law enforcement agency.

 Note: We are not authorized to answer questions about subpoenas or provide legal advice to our customers.

 What you can do next

 Normally, three successful traces of harassing calls originating from the same number are required before CenturyLink or local law enforcement can take action.
 Once you've traced a number three times, you can request to take action against the calling party.

-Follow up with CenturyLink at 1-800-244-1111, and discuss what they can do.
-Be prepared to share any relevant information with them, such as the dates and times you've received (and traced) harassing calls.
+Contact us to discuss your next steps.
+Be prepared to share any relevant information with them, such as the dates and times you've received and traced harassing calls.

-You can also contact your local law enforcement agency.
-Tell them that you've been receiving harassing calls and that you've traced those calls.
-Be sure to get the name of the officer who records your complaint.
-Make a note of the date and time you called, the agency's complete name, phone number and fax number.
-If an officer opens a case for you, write down the case number.
+You can also contact your local law enforcement and tell them that you've been receiving harassing calls and that you've traced those calls.
+Be sure to get the name and contact information of the officer who records your complaint.
+If an officer opens a case for you, make a note of the case number as well.

 If your law enforcement agency has questions, have them contact the CenturyLink Law Enforcement Support Team at 1-877-451-1980.